goodekat/WhoseEgg/to-do-list.md

 Data input page:

+- Figure out the issue with additional csv spaces (ask Heike)
+- Create an MDS plot with training and new data
 - Add visualizations of new data compared to training data
 - Allow option for inputting Julian day